gnss-sdr/geniuss-place/_sp-blocks/06-channels.md

 Channel1.RF_channel_ID=1
 ```

-Thus, a dual-band GPS receiver, connecting eight GPS L1 C/A channels to the radio frequency chain $$ 0 $$ and eight GPS L2C (M) channels to the radio frequency chain $$ 1 $$ would be configured as:
+Thus, a dual-band GPS receiver, connecting eight GPS L1 C/A channels to the radio frequency chain $$ 0 $$ and eight GPS L2CM channels to the radio frequency chain $$ 1 $$ would be configured as:

 ```ini